 Something essential is that to be able to make changes to the DNS zone, the Primary zone must be available.
 If the server with your Primary DNS is down, you won’t be able to make any changes.

 If you want to have redundancy, you must have the zone data accessible on multiple servers.

-If you want to learn how to create a Master zone in ClouDNS, check the following step-by-step tutorial:
+If you want to learn how to create a Primary zone in ClouDNS, check the following step-by-step tutorial:

 You can also check our wiki page about Master DNS zone.

-The Slave zone is a read-only copy of the zone data.
-Most of the times Slave DNS zones are copies of Master zones.
+The Secondary DNS zone is a read-only copy of the zone data.
+Most of the times Secondary (Slave) zones are copies of Master zones.
 They can also be copies of other Slave zones or Active Directory Zones.

 If you try to change a DNS record on a Secondary zone, it can redirect you to another zone with read/write access.
 By itself, it can’t change it.

 One of the primary purposes of a Slave zone is to serve as a backup.
 When the Primary zone is down, it can still answer requests for the zone from its copy.

 Check the following step-by-step tutorial to learn how to create a Secondary (Slave) Zone in ClouDNS.

 - Click on the sign-in button and enter your email address and your password.